fmunlu/ML/README.md

 testers (median of at least 3 evaluations).
 Each expert graded the wine quality between 0 (very bad) and 10 (very excellent).
 The objective is to predict the quality score assigned to each wine by a group of experts using chemical properties as predictor variables.

+### Case Study 04a -- Credit Card Fraud Detection (Binary Classification, Imbalanced Classes)
+The datasets contains transactions made by credit cards in September 2013 by european cardholders.
+This dataset presents transactions that occurred in two days, where we have 492 frauds out of 284,807 transactions.
+The dataset is highly unbalanced, the positive class (frauds) account for 0.172% of all transactions.
+The objective is to identify fraudulent credit card transactions

 ### Dimension Reduction 1 -- Fashion-MNIST
 Fashion-MNIST is a dataset which contains 70000 everyday clothing items/accesories represented as a grayscale 28x28 image; hence, each instance lives in a 784 dimensional space.
 We use various dimension reduction algorithms such as PCA, NMF, t-SNE, UMAP, and Isomap in order to reduce the dimension to 2 and visualize the dataset as a scatterplot